WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_5.md

 And immediately the girl got up and began walking (for she was twelve years of age), and they were immediately overcome with amazement.

 ###### 43
-And he strictly charged them that no one should know this, and told them to give her something to eat. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he strictly charged them that no one should know this, and told them to give her something to eat.

 ***